|Date||Monday 6th September to Thursday 9th September 2021|

 9 hole – Best Stableford 36 holes – Combined total of best two scores from your registered school team of three golfers each day.

-Individual place getters (Gross and Stableford) will be presented with their medals and the School Teams place getters will receive their medals and winning cups at the Mount Maunganui Golf Club at the conclusion of the last round.
+Individual place getters (Gross and Stableford) will be presented with their medals and the School Teams place getters will receive their medals at the Mount Maunganui Golf Club at the conclusion of the last round.